 Effectiveness against malware

 The first test I performed checked for malware threats in real-time, instead of waiting until a scheduled scan time to check my PC files.
-I also ran a second malware test where I downloaded sample malware files from The European Institute for Computer Antivirus Research (EICAR).
+I also ran a second malware test where I downloaded harmless malware test files from The European Institute for Computer Antivirus Research (EICAR) which simulate different vectors of infection, where threats come from and the forms they come in.
 I turned off real-time detection and ran a full system scan and a quick scan to see how well the malware was detected and quarantined.

 To add to my own tests, I checked out some of the most recent antivirus tests managed by the major independent antivirus test labs.
-Take a look at the table below comparing the test results from both Norton and Bitdefender.
+Look at the table below comparing the test results from both Norton and Bitdefender.
 These tests were performed on my PC with three different lives samples and four EICAR samples:

 Both Norton and Bitdefender immediately detected and deleted all three live samples.